These cranberry brie tartlets are easy to make, delicious and are a perfect appetizer for the holidays!

-If you’re looking for another appetizer to add to your holiday menu, these tartlets are delicious.
+If you’re looking for another appetizer to add to your holiday menu, these cranberry brie tartlets are delicious.
 A little bit sweet, a little bit savory and a little bit tart!
 And, it’s great because you’re making cranberry sauce – an appetizer and side dish crossed off your to-do list!
-You’ll probably just want to double (or more, depending on much cranberry sauce you’re planning on having) the ingredients for the sauce part.
+You’ll just want to double (or more, depending on much cranberry sauce you’re planning on having) the ingredients for the sauce part.
 And if you’re not a fan of rosemary, feel free to just leave that out entirely.

-1/4 cup fresh squeezed orange juice
+- 1/4 cup fresh squeezed orange juice

-1/4 cup water
+- 1/4 cup water

-1/3 cup sugar
+- 1/3 cup sugar

-6 oz. fresh cranberries (almost 2 cups)
+- 6 ounces fresh cranberries (almost 2 cups)

-phyllo pastry shells – 24 (give or take)
+- 24 (give or take) phyllo pastry shells

-8 oz. brie cheese
+- 8 ounces brie cheese